Takeminakata: Suwa Daimyōjin Ekotoba

-This abridged text is thought to have been compiled by the Urabe clan, a priestly family associated with the Yoshida and Hirano Shrines in Kyoto influential in the Department of Divinities (Jingi-kan), who often used the Kuji Hongi as a go-to source for inquiries regarding shrine histories.
-Enchū is known to have consulted with two members of the Urabe clan, Urabe Kanetoyo (卜部兼豊, of the Yoshida branch), then senior assistant director (神祇大輔, jingi taifu) of the Jingi-kan, and Urabe Kanemae (卜部兼前, of the Hirano branch); either of these men likely provided him with this edited account.
+This excerpt is thought to have been produced by the Urabe clan, a priestly lineage associated with the Yoshida and Hirano Shrines in Kyoto influential in the Department of Divinities (Jingi-kan).
+The Urabe frequently utilized the Kuji Hongi as a primary reference for inquiries regarding shrine origins.
+During his research for what would become the Ekotoba, Enchū is known to have consulted with two Urabe clan members—Urabe Kanetoyo (卜部兼豊) of the Yoshida branch, then serving as senior assistant director (神祇大輔, jingi taifu) of the Jingi-kan, and Urabe Kanemae (卜部兼前) of the Hirano branch.
+It is highly probable that one of these men provided Enchū with the redacted account.

-The ambiguity in the classical Chinese text also allowed Enchū to reinterpret the narrative.
+The ambiguity in the classical Chinese syntax also apparently allowed Enchū to reinterpret the narrative.
 While the original myth has Takemikazuchi transforming his own arm into ice and a sword, the Ekotoba presents it as Takeminakata manifesting these elements as a display of his power (即氷ヲ成立、又劍ヲ取成, "he (Takeminakata) caused ice to appear, and then he manifested a sword").
-This reinterpretation transformed Takeminakata from a defeated figure into a triumphant god who chose to remain in Suwa.
+This reinterpretation transformed Takeminakata from a defeated figure into a triumphant god who chose to remain in Suwa of his own volition.